AmazingMonster/conceptrodon/docs/facilities/metafunctions/mouldivore/cognate_transform.doc.md

 ## Description

-`Mouldivore::CognateTransform` accepts an operation.Its first layer accepts a list of predicates.
+`Mouldivore::CognateTransform` accepts an operation.
+Its first layer accepts a list of predicates.
 Its second layer accepts a list of transformations and returns a function.

 When invoked, the function transforms its arguments that satisfy all the predicates with the transformations via a process similar to pack expansion.
-Then it instantiates the first operation with the result.
+Then it instantiates the operation with the result.

 <pre><code>   Oper
 -> Preds...